Wadjet-Industries/photos/README.md

-# Banner Gallery
+# ClosedTable: Banner Gallery Module

-> Project description
+> Refactored legacy code for the back-end of a mock Open Table banner gallery module.

 ## Related Projects